fabrication and welding

 The apprenticeship for fabrication and welding is delivered through a combination of employment and classroom training, which can be carried forward into the world of work.

 This apprenticeship is designed for those with foundation knowledge of fabrication and welding.

 How does it work?

 What qualifications will be achieved?

-Apprenticeship programmes follow a standardised framework, i.e. a combination of qualifications that you must complete in order to successfully achieve.
-On completion of the fabrication and welding apprenticeship, candidates will achieve the following qualifications:
+Apprenticeship programmes follow a standardised framework, i.e. a combination of qualifications that must be completed in order to successfully achieve.
+On completion of the level 3 welding and fabrication, candidates will achieve the following qualifications:

 - Level 3 Extended NVQ Diploma in Fabrication and Welding